Apple Watch

 </div>

 A subtle haptic confirms the recording started.
-Talk, pause, resume — when you're done, the audio transfers to your iPhone in the background and Cleft transcribes and formats it there.
+Pick a note style with the Digital Crown if you want this recording to use a different format, then talk, pause, and resume.
+When you're done, the audio transfers to your iPhone in the background and Cleft transcribes and formats it there.

 ## Record a note